Step 1 After taking your Pocket Socket from its box remove the rubber band so that the arm and handle swing freely.

 Step 4 Replace the rubber band around the Pocket Socket.
 The rubber band will help you grip the unit.
 You may also find placing the rubber band around the unit and your hand will help you grip the body of the unit.

-CAUTION!
-Ensure you can safely rotate the arm of the unit without striking yourself or anyone else or any other object.
+Ensure you can safely rotate the arm of the unit without striking yourself, anyone else or any objects.

 Step 5 Firmly grasp the body of the Pocket Socket with one hand and grip the knob on the end of the arm with the other.